Menu

 Christmas Bird Count 2024

 We could not have such a successful count without the enthusiasm and dedication of our participants and leaders.
-Special thanks to to our Area Captains who do a superb job of recruiting, organizing and reporting.
+Our special thanks go to the Area Captains who do a superb job of recruiting, organizing and reporting.
 Thanks to all who contributed!

-National Audubon has issued their report on the 2023-4 count and it is interesting reading available on their website.
-Our Hilton Head CBC had the fifth highest number of participants of all of the 2,677 count circles in the Western Hemisphere!
-Here are links to the South Carolina Regional Summary and the Audubon summary for all of the count circles.
+National Audubon has issued their report on the 2023/24 count and it is interesting reading available on their website.
+Our Hilton Head CBC had the fifth highest number of participants of all of the 2,677 count circles!
+There were 83,186 participants across the Western Hemisphere, who counted 40,871,030 birds and 2380 species.
+This continues a trend of declining bird numbers despite increased effort and geographic coverage.
+The links below take you to the report and the South Carolina Regional Summary.

 https://www.audubon.org/news/124th-christmas-bird-count-south-carolina